Part Ten (The Pacific): Plot

 In August 1945, Leckie is recovering at a military hospital, when the nurses start celebrating the announcement that Japan has surrendered, finally ending the War.
 In Okinawa, the Marines celebrate the announcement, while Sledge, Snafu and Burgin wonder about their future in America.

 Lena visits Basilone's parents, giving them his Medal of Honor.
 The Marines board a train to return home; Burgin leaves in Jewett, Texas, while Snafu leaves in New Orleans, although they are unsure if they will see each other again.
 Sledge returns to Mobile, Alabama, where he is picked up by Phillips at the train station, and reunites with his parents but experiences recurring nightmares.
 Leckie moves back with his parents in New Jersey, and gets a new job as a reporter for the Bergen County Record.
 Seeing Vera across the street, Leckie wears his Marine dress uniform and visits her, convincing her to dine with him.
 While dining, Leckie explains his actions in the war, revealing that he wrote her letters that he never sent in the belief that he would die in the war and that the letters would therefore not matter.
 Leckie's relationship with Vera deepens as time passes.

-Sledge is resistant in using his military uniform, not wanting to relive the memories.
-During a society ball, Sledge and Phillips talk about their returns, with Phillips asking him to try to move on for the sake of their families.
-After struggling to enroll in college, Sledge is taken by his father to a hunting trip.
-However, he ends up breaking down, unable to shoot and kill.
-His father consoles him, telling him they will always support him through anything.
+Sledge is reluctant to wear his military uniform, unwilling to relive the memories of war.
+At a society ball, he and Phillips talk about their return home, with Phillips encouraging him to try to move on for the sake of their families.
+After struggling to enroll in college, Sledge is taken on a hunting trip by his father.
+However, he ends up breaking down in tears, unable to bring himself to shoot and kill.
+His father consoles him, embracing him and assuring him that their family will always support him through anything.

 The series ends with a montage that reveals the fate of the real-life characters, alongside real photographs.